wenwei202/caffe/README.md

 You can use our trained caffemodel in the model zoo, or train it by yourselves.
 In brief, SSL enforces group Lasso regularization on every sub-block (e.g. row, column or 2D tile) of the weight matrix.
 After SSL, a big portion of sub-blocks will be enforced to all-zeros.
 Note that the *block* and *group* are interchangeable in this context.

-New [caffe.proto](/src/caffe/proto/caffe.proto) configurations, please refer to comments in `caffe.proto` for more details
+Training by SSL is simple, we add new features in [caffe.proto](/src/caffe/proto/caffe.proto), in which the group Lasso regularization, connectivity, implementations of convolution and so on can be configured in prototxt of networks and solvers.
+Please refer to comments in `caffe.proto` for more details.
-  - Training DNNs with SSL is straightforward, you only need to configure the dimensions and weight decays of blocks (groups) in the weight matrixes.
-Blocks are configured by `BlockGroupLassoSpec block_group_lasso` in each `ParamSpec` (e.g. weights).
-Following is an example to enable group lasso regularization on tiled 10x5 blocks in the weight matrix of conv2 layer:
+  - Following is an example to configure the dimensions of sub-blocks and the coefficients of weight decay by group Lasso regularization.
+Sub-blocks are configured by `BlockGroupLassoSpec block_group_lasso` in each `ParamSpec param` (e.g. weights).
+Following is an example to enable group lasso regularization on 10x5 sub-blocks evenly tiled across the weight matrix of conv2 layer:
 ```
   layer {
   name: "conv2"